nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/web-view.md

 The WebView component is used to display web content within your application.
 You can use the component by providing a src attribute that points at a URL or a local HTML file.
-You can load a page from a URL or by navigating back and forward.

 ---